TuesdayNightMachines/Axoloti/Soothe_Synth/README.md

 - **CC 23:** adjusts the mix of the reverb effect
 - **CC27:** adjust the decay of the rever effect

 Why those MIDI CC numbers?
 I used the synth with a Korg nanoKey Studio controller, which had these CC numbers mapped to its encoders like that.
-Changing the CC numbers is easy though in the Axoloti patch.
-All modules with MIDI mapings are at the top right with comments.
+Changing the CC numbers is easy though in the Axoloti Patcher.
+All modules with MIDI mapping are at the top right with comments.

 Enjoy and let me know if you use this synth :)

-hello@nightmachines.tv
+_hello@nightmachines.tv_